risingwavelabs/risingwave-docs-legacy/cloud/console-overview.md

 ### Schemas

-The Schemas section lists displays all the tables, sources, and materialized views currently available in the cluster.
+The Schemas section displays all the tables, sources, and materialized views currently available in the cluster.

 To check their columns, click on each item, or click **Expand all** to see all.